“8. Aaronic Priesthood,” Handbook 2: Administering the Church (2019)

 On occasion, they may give gospel instruction in Sunday quorum meetings, with help from quorum advisers.

-The deacons quorum president, the teachers quorum president, and one of the priests quorum assistants serve on the bishopric youth committee (see 18.2.9).
+The deacons quorum president, the teachers quorum president, and one of the priests quorum assistants serve on the ward youth council (see 18.2.9).

 Quorum secretaries have the following responsibilities:

 They compile and review attendance information and submit it to the ward clerk or to an Aaronic Priesthood quorum specialist responsible for attendance (see 8.3.6).